Our Space and House Rules

 The lively outdoor plaza we share with our Sugar Hill neighbors is where we'll host block parties, concerts, literary festivals and even a farmer's market!

 A world of creativity awaits as soon as you step into The Lobby.
 Our friendly museum staff will meet and greet you and direct you on your way.
-Feel free to browse our mini-shop or enjoy delicious treats in the cafe.
+Feel free to browse The Shop, our museum gift store.

 Our indoor courtyard is the perfect place to enjoy pop-up exhibits, and to sit and reflect on your Sugar Hill Children's Museum of Art & Storytelling experience.

 Come discover photography, paintings, and other works of art forms created by distinguished artists whose lives and artistry speak to the vibrant cultural history of our surrounding communities.

 In addition to rotating group shows and thematic exhibits, The Salon will feature projects created in collaboration by artists and children.

 This exciting space is the heart of the Museum.
 In The Main Gallery, we'll present special exhibitions in a variety of media, often created just for our Museum, including commissioned, site-specific projects inspired by the history and cultural legacy of Sugar Hill.
 The Living Room Bleachers offer a gathering space for our visiting school groups, and a space for both planned and impromptu storytelling programs and chats with artists and educators.

 Stories in all shapes will be shared on The Stage, from tales told in the oral tradition to performances of dance, music and theater.